-What is an arranged employment opinion (AEO)?
+What is arranged employment (AE)?

-Who needs an arranged employment opinion?
+Who needs arranged employment?

 - Are outside of Canada and have received a full-time permanent job offer contingent upon obtaining Canadian permanent residence; OR

 - Are working in Canada on a work permit that it set to expire before your application for Canadian permanent residence has been approved and you are concerned you will not be able to obtain an extension of your current work permit; OR

 - Are working in Canada on a work permit but have been offered a full-time permanent job offer in a position or company different from the one you currently hold/indicated on your work permit.